 The National Association of Home Builders recommends replacing air conditioning systems every 10-15 years.
 Your AC system may last longer than 15 years if you stay up-to-date with regular maintenance.
 However, even if your AC unit runs smoothly after the expected service life, you may want to replace the unit with a more efficient model.

-If you answered yes to one or more of these questions, call an AC technician.
-Your AC professional can help you determine when your system is beyond repair and requires replacement.
+If you answered yes to one or more of these questions, call Lakeside Heating & Air Conditioning.
+Your AC professional can help you determine when your system is beyond repair and requires air conditioning installation in Denver.